Some of the most common hand and wrist problems include:

 Dislocation of Joints: This occurs when one of the two bones that make up a joint separates from the other bone.

 Elbow Tendonitis: Inflammation or pain along a tendon.
 Tendons are the structures that connect your muscles to your bones.
 Tendons in the elbow that can experience tendonitis are the biceps and triceps tendon, as well as other tendons in tennis elbow and golfer’s elbow.

 Fractures: A bone fracture, or break, occurs when the force applied against a bone is stronger than the bone.
 The bones of the hands and wrists are very small in comparison to the bones of other joints, such as the hips, knees, and shoulders, and a fracture may be caused by a severe strain of a ligament or muscle.
 Crushing injuries to the hand or wrist also may cause fractures.
 Older adults are at higher risk of fractures since they lose muscle mass and bone strength as they age.

-Hand & Wrist Disorders: There is a wide range of hand and wrist disorders that may be the result of injury, genetic predisposition, overuse, or other medical conditions.
+Hand and Wrist Disorders: There is a wide range of hand and wrist disorders that may be the result of injury, genetic predisposition, overuse, or other medical conditions.
+These include:

 - Compartment Syndrome